We sell your home at

 • Any trace of disciplinary records

-This gives you the best bet in making an informed decision when choosing a property agent to work with you.
-If a property agent cannot be found on the registry, they are most likely a fraud or an illegally practising agent.
+This gives you the best bet in making an informed decision when choosing a property agent to work with.
+If they cannot be found on the registry, they are most likely illegally practising or a fake property agent.
 Either way, that will be your cue to hightail out of that situation.

-You can also use this opportunity to cross check a realtors’ credentials to see if they have been upfront and honest with you.
-You’re choosing a home to buy or rent, after all.
-You’ll want an agent who is 100% transparent with you about who they are, someone you can trust to point out flaws, damages or constraints within a home before you find out for yourself.
+You can also use this opportunity to cross-check a realtor’s credentials to see if they have been upfront and honest with you.
+If you’re choosing a home to buy or rent, you’ll want an agent who is 100% transparent about who they are and someone you can trust to point out flaws, damages, or constraints within a home before you find out for yourself.

-Sometimes, the house listing advertisement itself can reveal whether or not a property agent is legitimate.
-Instead of going through the hassle of keying in their personal details into CEA, some scammers give themselves away by not including all the CEA required details in their ads.
+Sometimes, the house listing advertisement reveals whether or not a property agent is legitimate.
+Instead of going through the hassle of keying in their personal details into CEA, some scammers give themselves away by not including all the CEA-required details in their ads.

 According to CEA’s Advertising Guidelines for Estate Agents and Salespersons, all property commercials must include the following details: